Andy4495/MSP430LowPowerTempSensor/README.md

-Because the processor spends most of its time sleeping, and the only external component is the low-power CC110L BoosterPack, the temperature sensor can last for well over a year using a single 3 V lithium coin battery.
-On my current setup, the battery has lasted nearly three years and is still functioning normally.
+Because the processor spends most of its time sleeping, and the only external component is the low-power CC110L BoosterPack, the temperature sensor can last for a considerable amount of time using a single 3 V lithium coin battery.
+On my current setup, the battery has lasted over two years and is still functioning normally.

 If using this sketch on a standard LaunchPad, be sure to remove the jumpers connecting the processor to the emulation section of the LaunchPad in order